Apigee X

 SC-DD_CallService CalloutSC-DD_Call--HTTPhttps://api.datadome.co/validate-request/

-1. Download code here and go through the following three resource files, then copy and paste the code directly
+1. Download code here and go through the following three resource files and two XML files below, then copy and paste the code directly

 1. Press the Switch to Text Editor button on the top-right to view the code editor